Pizza Slice

 Conclusion

 Pizza Slice is popular.
 That’s for a good reason, the food is awesome and great value.
 Lunchtime is always busy.
 Its clientele comes from all ages.
 They range from high school kids to business people.
 Everyone goes there.
-I’m glad to be one of them.
+I do too.

 Rohan Gillett